A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories

-\begin{proof} We have that $\alpha$ is an arc linking two different vertices $i$ and $j$ and $\alpha$ is homotopic to the boundary path.
+\begin{proof} We have that $\alpha$ is an $m$-diagonal linking two different vertices $i$ and $i+km+1$, homotopic to the boundary path.

-If $\alpha$ is an $m$-ear, this is exactly the previous lemma.
-Else, it means that $j > i+m+1$.
-Then there exists an $m$-ear from $i$ to $i+m+1$ which does not cut $\alpha$.
-We use Iyama-Yoshino reduction in order to cut along this $m$-ear.
-We do this operation again as many times as necessary, to reduce $n$ until $\alpha$ becomes an $m$-ear.
+\cor{If $\alpha$ is an $m$-ear, this is exactly the previous lemma.
+Else, it means that $k >1$.
+Then there exists $\gamma$ an $m$-ear from $i$ to $i+m+1$ which does not cut $\alpha$.
+We use the Lemma \ref{lem:dtilde} applied to $\gamma$ in order to cut along this $m$-ear.
+Then, if $\mathcal{C}'$ is the Iyama-Yoshino reduction at object $X_\gamma$, we obtain that We repeat this operation as many times as necessary, to reduce $n$ until $\alpha$ becomes an $m$-ear.
 We are ensured that the process stops since $\alpha$ cuts the polygon into a $km$-gon with both $m-1$ gons inside of it on the first side, and into a $km+2$-gon of type $A$ on the other side.
-This shows the result if $\alpha$ is in a tube of size $n-2$. \end{proof}
+This shows the result if $\alpha$ is such an $m$-diagonal, corresponding to an $m$-rigid indecomposable object in a tube of size $n-2$.} \end{proof}